-Bartlesville Radio » News » Rep. Hern's Staff Visits Martha's Task, Lends Helping Hand
+Bartlesville Radio » News » Rep. Hern's Staff Visits Martha's Task

 Bartlesville

-Rep. Hern's Staff Visits Martha's Task, Lends Helping Hand
+Rep. Hern's Staff Visits Martha's Task

 A Bartlesville non-profit has received a visit and a helping hand from a federal office.